Koffidanh/readmegenerator/Develop/README.md

    ### [License](#license)

  ## Installation
- To run this application, the user need to install the inquirer module by npm i and then answer few questions to generate the readme.
+ To run this application, the user need to install the iquirer module by typing 'npm i' in the terminal and then answer the questions display.
  ## Usage
  Here is the step by step to run this application.
  ## Contribution